 Our meat of choice was a T-bone steak, marbled nicely, and fresh from the butcher.

 I grilled the steaks at 700 degrees on an infrared grill, shirt off (ok, not really) and a glass of the Sledgehammer Cabernet in my hand.
+Infrared grills are an amazing method of cooking delicious meats and if you are interested in having one of your own, you can check out a website for them to make this a reality.
 The ‘women folk’ requested a vegetable along with the T-bones, so I threw a few asparagus on the grill.
 Grilled asparagus are a perfect side, simply seasoned with salt, pepper, and crushed garlic.
 They also hold up to high heat well-this makes a manly choice in my book.

 This Sledgehammer Cabernet was fruit forward and had some spice notes on the nose.
 It was structured, full bodied, and well balanced.
 For the price (under $12.99 retail), this is a good Cabernet wine-not over the top fruity or candied.
 It was very smooth, drinkable and can be enjoyed sans hunks of meat.
 The finish is semi-dry, and when eating a well marbled steak typically I prefer something more dry.
 Next time, I’d pair a filet mignon with this smooth, rich, well balanced cabernet.